-The Wilds of Botswana
+Spend 7 Days In the Wilds of Botswana

-The Wilds of Botswana
+Spend 7 Days In the Wilds of Botswana

 Break away from the normal safari circuit with a trip to the hidden corners of Botswana.
 You'll romp around Makgadikgadi Pans and Nxai Pan national parks and much more.